DannyPX/FishOnTools/docs/tools/character/variant.md

 ### Calculate Albino Chance
 ::: info
-You can get your total albino chance stat by combining all your armor albino chance together
+You can get your total albino chance stat by combining all your armor albino chance and rod part albino chance together
 :::

 <table>